-Steve Jobs once stated that “Everybody in this country should learn how to program a computer… because it teaches you how to think.”
-While he may have been talking about America, the concept is still valid.
-If you want to improve your logic and problem solving then learning to program is a fantastic idea.
+Steve Jobs once stated that “Everybody should learn how to program a computer… because it teaches you how to think.”
+If you want to improve your logic and problem solving then learning to code is a excellent opportunity to improve your employability.

 The need for well-rounded and capable employees is growing, so while you don’t necessarily need to become an expert, understanding the basics of computer coding will take you much further than you think – you’ll be amazed by how practical and straight-forward this foreign language actually is.

 In short, ‘code’ is a set of rules that tell a computer how to behave – but it is not quite as simple as that.
 The longer answer helps us understand the reason behind the code.

 A computer can only understand two types of data (on and off) and as such, is made up of a series of on-and-off switches known as transistors.
 These establish a unique series of combinations for each command.

 Binary code uses 1s and 0s to establish these on’s and off’s, grouping them into sets of eight digits for eight transistors (eg. 01001101).
 Modern computers, however, have millions and billions of transistors, which means for an incredibly large volume of potential combinations; too many for us to possibly comprehend or write down.
 This is where code comes in to make things much, much easier.

 In essence, we type our (relatively) easy to write commands (code) into a program, which is then translated into binary code for the computer to understand.
 It goes a bit deeper than that and if you’d like to know more, a good place to start is reading this step-by-step process.